extend-chrome/messages/README.md

 ---

 An API for Chrome extension messaging that makes sense.
-Uses Promises and optional Observables for convenience.
+Uses Promises and Observables for convenience.

+> This library is in beta until version 1.0.0.
+The API may change between minor versions.

 ## Table of Contents